 Honored for Poetry

-The Association of Literary Scholars, Critics and Writers has honored Associate Professor of English James Najarian, who specializes in Romantic and Victorian poetry and nonfiction prose, with its Stephen J. Meringoff Writing Award in Poetry.
+The Association of Literary Scholars, Critics and Writers has honored Associate Professor James Najarian, who specializes in Romantic and Victorian poetry and nonfiction prose, with its Stephen J. Meringoff Writing Award in Poetry.

 Poe Now in Boston "Evermore"